section-engineering-education/engineering-education/articles/securing-django-api/index.md

 ![POST Request](/engineering-education/securing-django-api/jwt-refresh.png)

-The refresh token is valid for 24 hours, after which a user is required to reauthenticate to obtain a new refresh and access token.
+The refresh token is valid for 24 hours, after that a user is required to reauthenticate, in order to obtain a new refresh and access token.

-The access token is shortlived because it is sent through the HTTP header, which might get compromised; therefore, it is only valid for a short while.
+The access token is shortlived because it's sent through the HTTP header, which might get compromised; therefore, it's only valid for a short while.

-For further customization, visit [django simple jwt](https://github.com/davesque/django-rest-framework-simplejwt)
+For additional customization, visit [Django simple jwt](https://github.com/davesque/django-rest-framework-simplejwt)

+Happy Coding!

 ---
 Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)